Storware/vprotect-manual/administration/cli-reference.md

   **Note** that days of week are given as a single comma-separated string of short \(3-letter\) weekday names

-* To create schedules \(full backup\) with name Schedule3 and Schedule4 executed every Tuesday at 02:00 and every Wednesday at 03:00 with 90 minutes of time window and assign them to the VM group with ID 123:
+* To create virtual machine schedules \(full backup\) with name Schedule3 and Schedule4 executed every Tuesday at 02:00 and every Wednesday at 03:00 with 90 minutes of time window and assign them to the VM group with ID 123:

   ```text
   vprotect sched -c Schedule3 VM_BACKUP FULL TIME 02:00 90 tue any any